super13579/ChatGPT-Pokemon-StyleGame/README.md

 Full conversation with GPT-4 :
 https://dreamy-frangipane-7c5c5a.netlify.app/

+Latest update:
+- Added an introductory slideshow describing the legend of the Crystal of Unity.
+- Introduced a new sage NPC who hints at a hidden temple deep in the forest.

 Some game sprite reference :
 https://opengameart.org/content/zelda-like-tilesets-and-sprites
 https://opengameart.org/content/epic-fantasy-music